FelixScr1pts/Felix_welcomee/README.md

 If you have any errors with this script, feel free to open ticket in our discord!

 # Follow our community for other scripts

+This is our first simple script!,
+Its pretty usefull for people that joins your fivem server for the first time.

+Its very simple to install!

+You just have to drag it into your server folder in resources, connect it with SQL and ensure it!

+When you type some of those codes in creator code, you get free stuff for free but its work only once!

+    parzival = another 5000€

+    parzival2  = phone

+    parzival3 = vehicle

+    parzival4  = pistol

+if you doesnt like those creator codes, you can just change it in config.lua

+Felix Team hope you all will use this script and like it!